CodeEditApp/CodeEdit/CONTRIBUTING.md

 Please read the [Getting Started](https://github.com/CodeEditApp/CodeEdit/wiki/Getting-Started) guide in our wiki.

+We also have an troubleshooting [guide](https://github.com/CodeEditApp/CodeEdit/wiki/Troubleshooting) that provide common resolutions.

 ## Code Style

 Please read our guide on [Code Style](https://github.com/CodeEditApp/CodeEdit/wiki/Code-Style) in our wiki.